zenml-io/zenml/docs/book/user-guide/starter-guide/fetching-pipelines.md

 Check out [this page](../advanced-guide/pipelining-features/configure-steps-pipelines.md#step-output-names) to see what the output names of your steps are and how to customize them.
 {% endhint %}

-Note, the output of a step corresponds to a specific artifact version.
+Note that the output of a step corresponds to a specific artifact version.

 ### Fetching artifacts directly